xrcyz/Knowledge-Base/README.md

 }
 ```

 It is worth thinking about the memory cells from the context of [Neural Cellular Automata](https://openprocessing.org/sketch/1254639).
 Each cell in memory has an "update rule" and outputs values that affect the next update.
 Thus the function could potentially encode extremely complex logic by abusing convergent series; so that the "readout decoder" merely has to classify the region of walk-space that the cell is traversing.
+'Convergent series' is probably not the correct technical term here, this [paper](https://direct.mit.edu/isal/proceedings/isal/58/102906) defines a 'sink' as a convergent point in parameter space that is resistant to noisy updates.
+I hypothesize that the LSTM memory cell may discover update rules that converge on different sinks depending on the class of the time series.

+Another perspective on the LSTM (and recurrent networks in general) is that it maps an arbitrary-dimension vector (a time series) to a fixed low-dimensional vector (the classification).

 To do - think about tanh.